fernandreu/office-ribbonx-editor/CONTRIBUTING.md

 request:

 - Follow the [StyleCop](https://github.com/StyleCop/StyleCop) rules to ensure the code formatting / structure / etc. is consistent.
+There are a few exceptions to this, such as:
+    - Order of private / public class members and types: just put them in the order that might make navigation easier.
+For example, I usually prefer having a private field defined right above its associated public property.
+	- Documentation for every file / class / member: there is no strong reason to increase the size of the source code files if the comments are not going to be meaningful and / or the element might be self-explanatory.
-- Follow the MVVM pattern, clearly separating the view from the viewmodel (I have not been particularly good at this with the smaller views, but it is in my TODO list).
+- Follow the MVVM pattern, clearly separating the view from the view model.
 - Use dependency injection when actions need to be mocked during unit test (e.g. displaying a message box or a file dialog).
-- If you need to call a view method from its viewmodel, declare an event in the viewmodel and listen to it from the view.
+- If you need to call a view method from its view model, declare an event in the view model and listen to it from the view.
 - To ensure code completion / refactoring actions work in XAML files too, specify `d:DataContext` attributes in those cases where it is not automatically inferred.
 - It is always better to have at least one unit test that ensures that a bug is fixed or a new feature works as intended.
 - All resources should be embedded in the executable (my objective is to have a standalone tool which does not require installation or a special folder structure).